Actcheng/100-days-of-code/log.md

 **Freecodecamp challenges completed:** 768 / 1409

+### Day 087: April 1, 2019

+**Today's Progress:** Working on local weather app using Vanilla JS.

+**Thoughts:** Got to work on my Mac, so all my progress for the issue checker is not updated.

+### Day 086: March 31, 2019

+**Today's Progress:** Working on stock checker(1 hrs) .
+Able to send two parallel http requests using promises.

+**Thoughts:** Tried my best to work when my friends are playing, but something went wrong when connecting to the database.
+I think I did get the Promise.all worked though.

 ### Day 085: March 30, 2019

 **Today's Progress:** Working on stock checker(1 hrs) : Single stockData ok.